DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/index.md

 ---
 layout: collection
 title: Apply for teacher training
-description: Helping candidates demonstrate their eligibility and potential for teaching.
+description: A service for candidates to submit an application to their chosen teacher training courses
 related:
   items:
   - text: Prototype